airpair/yatodo-guide/post.md

 ### Firebase

 Firebase (now part of Google) also offers cloud database with support for user registration and authentication.
 Instead of having an ACL on the data objects, you get to define the access control using a security language.
-The main benefit of their approach is that it helps in managing the security rules much more eligantly and they all are in one place.
-Having them decopuled from data is a great design choice.
+The main benefit of their approach is that it helps in managing the security rules much more elegantly and they all are in one place.
+Having them decoupled from data is a great design choice.
 The most notable feature of firebase is the real time aspect of their offering.
 They have made it almost trivial to develop real time applications.

 ## The fun begins